 Black Moon Whoopie Pies also known as Black Moons are soft, chocolatey cake cookies filled with a marshmallow frosting filling.
 They are perfect for any party or occasion.
 These have been made in my family for a few generations!

 I have tweaked the recipe a little bit from what my grandmother and parents used to make.
-The recipe originally called for crisco in the cookies and frosting but in working towards using less processed food I use butter instead.
+The recipe originally called for crisco or shortening in the cookies and frosting but in working towards using less processed food I use butter instead.
 This does change the cookies a little bit and makes them a little less puffy, however the flavor is the same!

-Tips for making homemade Black Moon Whoopie Pies
+Tips for Making Homemade Black Moon Whoopie Pies

 This recipe is simple but a few extra tips will make sure your Black Moon Whoopie Pies come out perfectly!

 - Use an ungreased cookie sheet.
 Do NOT grease baking sheet when making the cookies.
 They will spread into the grease and not cook evenly.

 - Cookies can be made ahead of time.
 Store them in an airtight container in between layers of wax paper to keep them from sticking to each other.
 Add filling when ready to serve them.

 - Use a piping bag and tip or knife to add frosting to cookies.

 - If desired, add food coloring to frosting when mixing to make more festive.
 We added some Valentine’s Day sprinkles to ours!

 - Store leftovers in an airtight container at room temperature for a couple days.